 Did you know that ravens are one of the most intelligent birds on the planet, or that the California condor is the largest flying bird in North America?

 One of the most interesting points at South Rim is the Hopi Point.
 Although you can see the various segments that were deposited at different times and formed the distinct layers throughout the Canyon, things get even more amazing at Hopi.
-Information board at Hopi Point explains all the amazing details about the layers, time zones they were formed.
+The information board at Hopi Point explains all the amazing details about the layers, time zones they were formed.

 The lowest layer formed about 1.7 billion years old (yeah, that’s correct!) and named Vishnu Schist lies exposed at a lookout from Hopi Point.